Marcono1234/hda-fbi-typst-thesis-template/README.md

   Note also that `fail-on-todo` only affects reachable TODOs; if you have a TODO function call in a file but forget to include that file in the thesis, that TODO will not be noticed.

 > [!IMPORTANT]\
-> Some parts of the thesis have to be provided in German / English regardless of the language of the thesis. **Do not edit or remove them in the template.** See the [Documentation for Bachelor theses][fbi-abschlussarbeit-docs] of the h_da department of Computer Science.
+> Some parts of the thesis have to be provided in German / English regardless of the language of the thesis. **Do not edit or remove them.** See the [Documentation for Bachelor theses][fbi-abschlussarbeit-docs] of the h_da department of Computer Science.
 >
 > - no information should be removed from the title page
 > - German & English abstract\